Table of Contents

 The following sections describe all six legal forms in more detail.

-The new Civil Code of 2014 introduces the Czech term "spolek," which has the meaning of "association" or "society," within a general category of corporations.
-The association is distinguished as a not-for-profit, non-commercial corporate entity which serves the interests of its members or promotes or acts in support of certain public interests.
+The Civil Code includes the Czech term “spolek” (which has the meaning of “association”) as a legal form within the general category of corporations.
+The association is distinguished as a not-for-profit, non-commercial corporate entity, which serves the interests of its members or promotes or acts in support of certain public interests (Civil Code Article 217).

-According to the new Civil Code, associations may also form federations or alliances.
-For that form – an entity whose members are associations – the Civil Code introduces the Czech term "svaz."
-As regards the regulations, there is no need to distinguish between "spolek" and "svaz."
+According to the Civil Code, associations may also form federations or alliances.
+For that form – an entity whose members are associations – the Civil Code uses the Czech term “svaz.”
+As regards the regulations, there is no need to distinguish between “spolek” and “svaz.”

-Associations are specifically regulated according to Articles 214-307 of the Civil Code.
-While permitted to engage in both mutual benefit and public benefit activities, associations may not be established for the following purposes: violating the rights of other persons or the laws of the Czech Republic; pursuing military objectives; or interfering with activities reserved to the state.
-(Civil Code Art.
-145)
+Associations are specifically regulated according to Articles 214-302 of the Civil Code.
+While permitted to engage in both mutual benefit and public benefit activities, associations, like other legal entities, may not be established for the following purposes: violating the rights of other persons or the laws of the Czech Republic; pursuing military objectives; or interfering with activities reserved to the state (Civil Code Article 145).

-The Civil Code provides that an association must be established by and remain composed of at least three persons, and that it cannot be established for a purpose that is explicitly commercial.
-It also mandates that a quorum of the highest governing body and all other bodies of an association shall be formed by an absolute majority of all members of the association or the body, respectively.
+The Civil Code provides that an association must be established by and remain composed of at least three persons (Civil Code Article 214 (1)), and that it cannot be established for a purpose that is explicitly commercial (Civil Code Article 217) in the sense of engaging in entrepreneurship or focusing on profit-generating activity.
+It also mandates that a quorum of the highest governing body and all other bodies of an association shall be formed by an absolute majority of all members of the association or the body, respectively (Civil Code Article 252)

 Provisions related to associations are generally applicable to other types of corporations, as concerns basic provisions of the private law.
 However, many types of corporate entities have special laws to regulate them, as is the case of business companies (see the Law on Commercial Corporations); political parties and political movements; trade unions and unions of employers; churches and religious corporations; and vocational chambers and similar legal entities that promote the interests of and enforce rules for certain professions.
 These special laws either remained in force after the Civil Code entered into force in 2014, or they are considered frozen and not subject to amendment.
-In the latter case, they do not govern the establishment of new legal entities, but remain a legal basis to regulate existing entities, unless mandatory provisions of the Civil Code or the Law on Commercial Corporations specify otherwise.
+In the latter case, they do not provide for the establishment of new legal entities of the relevant form, but remain a legal basis to regulate existing entities, unless mandatory provisions of the Civil Code or the Law on Commercial Corporations specify otherwise.

-Foundations (nadace) are asset-based organizations established by legal or natural persons, endowed with a property to be used to serve a socially or economically beneficial purpose.
-(Civil Code Arts.
-206-396) The name of a foundation must include the word "nadace."
+Foundations (nadace) (Civil Code Articles 306-393) are asset-based organizations established by legal or natural persons, endowed with property to be used to serve a socially or economically beneficial purpose (Civil Code Article 306(1)).
+The name of a foundation must include the word “nadace.”
 Foundations must possess and maintain a protected endowment with an equity value of at least 500,000 Czech Crowns (approximately USD 25,000).
-Foundations may form other assets by collecting donations and must use all their income for the purposes defined in the founders' deed.
+Foundations may form other assets by collecting donations and must use all their income for the purposes defined in the founders’ deed.

-The foundation's endowment must be maintained, and the governing and supervisory bodies of the foundation are obliged to care for it and all other assets of the foundation.
-The endowment should have a potential to generate some income, which is exempt from income tax when used for the publicly beneficial purpose of the foundation and not in violation of the law.
-Other assets of the foundation (including acquired donations) may be used to pursue statutory purposes, to provide financial support (grants) to third persons, to cover costs of activities otherwise serving the purpose of the foundation, and to cover administrative costs.
-The foundation has to account for these expenditures separately.
-(Civil Code Art.
-357).
+The foundation’s endowment must be maintained, and the governing and supervisory bodies of the foundation are obliged to care for it and all other assets of the foundation.
+The endowment of a foundation may not be alienated or otherwise used to secure a debt.
+Any tangible or intangible assets forming part of the endowment should have a potential to generate some income; this income is exempt from income tax when used for the publicly beneficial purpose of the foundation and not in violation of the law (Income Tax Law Article 18(1)r)).
+Other assets of the foundation (including acquired donations) may be used to: pursue statutory purposes; provide financial support (such as grants) to third persons; cover costs of activities otherwise serving the purpose of the foundation; and cover administrative costs.
+The foundation must account for these expenditures separately (Civil Code Article 357).

-Foundations may also be established for a charitable purpose, including support of a closed or otherwise restricted circle of persons.
-(Civil Code Art.
-306) However, in such a case, the foundation is not considered an NPO, and may not use the income tax benefits (see also Chapter V.A.).
-It is forbidden to establish foundations exclusively for the purpose of profit making.
+Foundations may also be established for a charitable purpose, including support of a closed or otherwise restricted circle of persons (Civil Code Article 306(2)).
+However, in such a case, the foundation is not considered an NPO, and does not receive income tax benefits applicable to NPOs (see also Chapter V.A.).
+It is forbidden to establish foundations exclusively for the purpose of profit-making.
 It is also not allowed to establish a foundation to support political parties and political movements or their activities.

-The Board of Directors of a foundation must comprise at least three members.
-Within the general responsibility of maintaining the endowment and other assets of the foundation within the duty of care, the Board of Directors is entitled to decide upon enhancing or reducing the equity value of the endowment, unless forbidden by the founder(s) in the incorporation document.
-The Board of Directors of the foundation may decide on enrichment of the endowment, if it follows form the annual balance sheets that it is possible and would not mean the use of assets fixed for a given purpose.
-(Civil Code Art.
-342)
+The Board of Directors is the statutory body of the foundation entitled to make all necessary decisions (Civil Code Article 362).
+It must comprise at least three foundation members.
+Within the general responsibility of maintaining the endowment and other assets of the foundation within the duty of care, the Board of Directors is specifically entitled to decide upon enhancing or reducing the equity value of the endowment, unless forbidden by the founder(s) in the incorporation document.
+The Board of Directors of the foundation may decide on enrichment of the endowment, if it follows from the annual balance sheets that it is possible and would not require using assets dedicated to another purpose (Civil Code Article 342).

-The Board of Directors of the foundation may decide to reduce the registered equity value of the endowment.
-However, such reduction must not exceed 20% of the endowment value within a period of 5 years, and the sources generated this way must not be used directly or indirectly to cover the administrative expenditures of the foundation.
-(Civil Code Art.
-344)
+The Board of Directors of the foundation may decide to reduce the registered equity value of the endowment, unless the founders’ deed explicitly forbids it.
+However, such reduction must not exceed 20% of the endowment value over a period of five years, and the sources generated in this way must not be used directly or indirectly to cover the administrative expenditures of the foundation (Civil Code Article 344).

 The Board of Directors of the foundation may also decide to change the legal form of the foundation to that of a fund, if the equity value of the endowment has become lower than the required minimum for a prolonged period of time.
-This change in legal form requires the approval of the Supervisory Board or the Supervising Officer.
+This change in legal form requires the approval of the Supervisory Board or the Supervising Officer (Civil Code Articles 382, 391-393).

-Foundations may be engaged in entrepreneurial activities, with the condition that such activities may only be auxiliary, and any profit generated must be used to support the main purpose for which the foundation was established.
-However, the foundation may not become a partner with unlimited liability in a commercial company.
-(Civil Code Art.
-307)
+Foundations may engage in entrepreneurial activities, with the condition that such activities may only be auxiliary, and any profit generated must be used to support the main purpose for which the foundation was established.
+However, the foundation may not become a partner with unlimited liability in a commercial company (Civil Code Article 307).

-Anyone may conclude a written contract with a foundation to take into custody as its "associated fund" certain property, and to request from the foundation to use this property for a specified purpose related to the statutory purpose of the foundation.
+Anyone may conclude a written contract with a foundation to take into custody as its “associated fund” (přidružený fond) certain property, and to request from the foundation to use this property for a specified purpose related to the statutory purpose of the foundation.
 The associated fund may bear its own denomination and the contract may include a reasonable charge, for which the foundation provides its custody services.
-The associated fund must be accounted for and kept separate from other property of the foundation; in case of liquidation it is also treated separately.
-(Civil Code Arts.
-349-352)
+The associated fund must be accounted for and kept separate from other property of the foundation; in case of liquidation it is also treated separately (Civil Code Articles 349-352).

 Funds (nadační fond) are also asset-based organizations established by legal or natural persons to pursue a socially or economically beneficial purpose.
 The name of a fund must include the words “nadační fond.”

 Funds do not have a minimum endowment requirement.
-The assets of a fund consist of the founder's initial contribution and later accepted donations, which are not required to yield further income.
+The assets of a fund consist of the founder’s initial contribution and – later on – accepted donations, which are not required to yield further income.
 Funds are prohibited from pledging their assets or otherwise using their property to secure a debt.
 Any legal act aimed to such a use is considered invalid.
 On the other hand, the property of a fund may be alienated, if it is in accord with its purpose.
 It may also be used as a careful investment.
-Funds may be established for a limited period of time, or until their assets are fully consumed for the purpose defined in their incorporation document.
-(Civil Code Arts.
-398-401)
+Funds may be established for a limited period of time, or until their assets are fully consumed for the purpose defined in their incorporation document (Civil Code Articles 398-401).

-If explicitly allowed in the incorporating document by the founder(s), the Board of Directors of the fund may decide to change the legal form of the fund to that of a foundation.
+If explicitly allowed by the founders in the incorporating document (the founders’ deed), the Board of Directors of the fund may decide to change the legal form of the fund to that of a foundation.
 This requires the prior consent of the Supervisory Board or Supervising Officer.
-In addition, the creditors of the fund must be given thirty days' notice in order to be able to request sufficient security for their claims.
-(Civil Code Arts.
-399-400)
+In addition, the creditors of the fund must be given thirty days’ notice in order to be able to request sufficient security for their claims (Civil Code Articles 399-400).

-The registered institute (registrovaný ústav) was designed as a new legal form with the aim of complementing or eventually replacing the PBC.
-A registered institute may be established by private or public persons for the purpose of carrying out activities that are socially or economically beneficial and accessible to everyone, under conditions well defined in advance.
+The registered institute (registrovaný ústav) isestablished by private or public persons for the purpose of carrying out activities that are socially or economically beneficial and accessible to everyone, under conditions well defined in advance (Civil Code Articles 402-418).
 Like foundations, the registered institute is a non-membership-based organization operating so as to make use of its own personal and material components.
 It has no ownership relations to any other person and may not distribute its profits to affiliated persons such as members of its governing and supervisory bodies and employees.

 Unlike foundations or funds, the statutory body of the registered institute is its Executive Director.
 The Board of Trustees of a registered institute has an oversight role and guarantees the fulfilment of the purpose for which the institute was established.
 The Board also has specific rights regarding the alienation of real estate in the registered institute’s possession, disposition of owned authorship or industrial rights, establishment of another legal entity, and budgeting and reporting.